 Read also: What Was the Transfiguration of Jesus?

 When did Christmas become the holiday of giving?

-In 325, the first Christian Roman Emperor Constantine the Great established the celebration of the anniversary of the birth of Jesus Christ, and in 429, Emperor Justinian declared the day of Jesus’ birth a feast of the Roman Empire.
+In 325, the first Christian Roman Emperor, Constantine the Great, established the celebration of the anniversary of the birth of Jesus Christ.
+In 429, Emperor Justinian declared the day of Jesus’ birth a feast of the Roman Empire.

-It wasn’t until the 19th century that Christmas became popular as a holiday for children, giving, and charity and Charles Dickens is responsible for this mentality.
-In 1843, Dickens published the novella ‘A Christmas Carol’.
+It wasn’t until the 19th century that Christmas became famous as a holiday for children, giving, and charity; Charles Dickens is responsible for this mentality.
+In 1843, Dickens published the novella ‘A Christmas Carol.’
 It is about a grumpy, miserly man who is transformed after being visited by four ghosts on Christmas Eve.
 A story later illustrated and translated into films and cartoons.

 In the East, January 6 was chosen as the day of the Lord’s birthday, the day the Greeks celebrated the birth of the god Dionysus and the Egyptians the birth of the god Osiris.
 This date is still celebrated today in the Greek and Russian Orthodox Churches.

 Read also: Why do St. Peter and Paul share a feast day?

 One of the most beloved Christmas customs, carol singing, was once forbidden.
 Oliver Cromwell decided music was inappropriate for a solemn day like Christmas and banned carols in the 17th century.